-- To take advantage of your European Health Insurance Card, you should consult a doctor registered with the state healthcare system ("conventionné").
+- To take advantage of your European Health Insurance Card, consult a doctor registered with the state healthcare system ('conventionné').

-- Practitioners who are "conventionné" fall into one of two categories:
+- Practitioners who are 'conventionné' fall into one of 2 categories:

 - You must pay the doctor directly.
-He or she will fill out a treatment form ("feuille de soins") and, if necessary, a prescription.
-You will need this treatment form to claim any refund.
+He or she will complete a treatment form ('feuille de soins') and, if necessary, make out a prescription.
+You will need the treatment form to claim any refund.

-- To take advantage of your European Health Insurance Card, you should consult a dentist who is registered with the state healthcare system ("conventionné").
+- To take advantage of your European Health Insurance Card, consult a dentist who is registered with the state healthcare system ('conventionné').

-- Be sure to present your European Health Insurance Card on admission.
-This will save you from paying any refundable costs up front and ensure you pay only the patient contribution.
+- Show your European Health Insurance Card on admission.
+This saves you paying any upfront costs that are refundable.
+You will pay only the patient contribution.

 - You will be charged a daily hospital fee.

-- For any major medical treatment, you will be charged a flat-rate contribution in addition to the daily hospital fee.
-These charges are non-refundable in France, but you can always seek reimbursement once you return home.
+- For any major medical treatment, you will be charged a flat-rate contribution on top of the daily hospital fee.
+These charges are non-refundable in France, but you can claim a refund when you get home.

-- If you are admitted to a private hospital or clinic, make sure that it is also registered to provide state healthcare ("conventionné") .
+- If you are admitted to a private hospital or clinic, make sure it is registered to provide state healthcare as well ('conventionné') .

-- With your prescription, you should receive a treatment form ("feuille de soins") – you cannot claim a refund without it.
-Prescribed medicines are only reimbursable if they are listed as reimbursable pharmaceutical products.
+- With your prescription, you should receive a treatment form ('feuille de soins').
+You must have this to claim a refund.
+Prescribed medicines are refundable only if they are listed as reimbursable pharmaceutical products.
 The pharmacist will indicate which medicines are reimbursable and which are not.

-- The need for an air ambulance must be established by medical prescription and a prior authorisation delivered by the medical office of the local CPAM (Caisse Primaire d’Assurance Maladie).
+- prior authorisation, issued by the medical office of the local CPAM (Caisse Primaire d’Assurance Maladie, primary health insurance fund).

-- In France, claims for reimbursement should be directed to the local CPAM office (Caisse Primaire D'Assurance Maladie).
+- In France, submit your claims for reimbursement to the local CPAM office (Caisse Primaire d'Assurance Maladie).

-- You can claim around 70% of the standard treatment cost (or 80% of the hospital treatment).
+- You can claim about 70% of the standard treatment cost (80% of hospital treatment).

-- If you are unable to submit a claim during your stay in France, contact your national health insurance provider when you return home.
+- If you are cannot submit a claim during your stay in France, contact your national health insurance provider when you get home.